alihuss1017/AllNBAPredictionTool/README.md

 ## PREDICTION METRICS USED

-TN(True Negative): How many NBA players were correctly predicted to not make an all-NBA team?
+TN(True Negative): How many NBA players were correctly predicted to not make an all-NBA team(y=0)?

-TP(True Positive): How many NBA players were correctly predicted to make an all-NBA team?
+TP(True Positive): How many NBA players were correctly predicted to make an all-NBA team(y=1)?

 FN(False Negative): How many NBA players were incorrectly predicted to not make an all-NBA team?